andrewj314/Personal-Projects/README.md

 https://www.youtube.com/watch?v=ftMq5ps503w
 obviously was not particularly predictive but I learned a lot about Keras!

+# Presentations

 CU Prime talk:
 This was a recruiting talk aimed at undergraduate physics majors.
 The goal was to convince undergrads to get into particle physics research and lure them to CERN with promises of cheese and skiing.
 As a result of this talk, I wound up supervising an undergrad who decided to do his summer research internship on my experiment

 Thesis defense:
 My PhD defense.
 Slightly more serious than the CU Prime talk (but with fewer pictures of cows)

+# Writing samples

+PhD thesis - my dissertation.
+For examples of technical writing that don't descend immediately into CERN jargon, I'd recommend chapters 1 and 2.

+rateHikes.txt - a dumb little holiday poem I wrote for the Vanguard fixed income trading floor.
+Pretty self explanatory - the only piece of Vanguard-info needed is that "Goliath" is the name of our fixed income building.